Key takeaways:

 Irritability

-If you’re taking paroxetine and thinking about stopping it, talk to your HCP about how to safely taper it down.
+If you’re taking paroxetine and thinking about stopping it, talk to a healthcare professional about how to safely taper it down.

 Benzodiazepines shouldn’t be stopped abruptly.
-Withdrawal symptoms — including seizures — may occur if you suddenly stop taking these medications.
+Withdrawal symptoms — including seizures — may occur if you suddenly stop taking them.
 Seizures can happen soon after stopping the benzodiazepine, but they can also occur days later.

 Other benzodiazepine withdrawal symptoms may include: